-The National Bank of Poland held its benchmark reference rate at a record low of 1.5 percent on July 3rd 2019, as expected after inflation rate rose to 2.6 percent in June, its highest since November of 2012 and slightly above the central bank’s medium-term target of 2.5 percent.
-Also, the Lombard rate and the deposit rate were kept unchanged at 2.5 percent and 0.5 percent, respectively, and the rediscount rate was left unchanged at 1.75 percent.
+The National Bank of Poland held its benchmark reference rate at a record low of 1.5 percent during its first meeting of 2020, even after inflation rate jumped to 3.4 percent in December, its highest level since October 2012 and above the central bank’s medium-term target of 2.5 percent.
+Also, the Lombard rate and the deposit rate were kept steady at 2.5 percent and 0.5 percent, respectively, and the rediscount rate was left unchanged at 1.75 percent.

-Interest Rate in Poland is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Poland to stand at 1.50 in 12 months time.
-In the long-term, the Poland Interest Rate is projected to trend around 1.50 percent in 2020, according to our econometric models.
+Interest Rate in Poland is expected to be 1.75 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Interest Rate in Poland to stand at 1.75 in 12 months time.
+In the long-term, the Poland Interest Rate is projected to trend around 1.75 percent in 2020, according to our econometric models.